jreybert/vimagit/README.md

 There are 5 sections:
 * Info: this section display some information about the git repository, like the current branch and the HEAD commit.
 * Commit message: this section appears in commit mode (see below).
-It contains the message to be commited.
+It contains the message to be committed.
 * Staged changes: this sections contains all staged files/hunks, ready to commit.
 * Unstaged changes: this section contains all unstaged and untracked files/hunks.
 * Stash list: this section contains all stahes.